El

 Tuesday, 27 September 2005

 I never liked the idea that girls are technically less interested than boys or get less into technology.
 But this user survey we are conducting really keeps frustrating me!!!
 Background: Two weeks ago, we started interviewing people on how they organise their documents and files on their hard disk.
+We asked random people who showed up for a web usability test, that means our participants covered all types of internet users between 18 and 50 years.
 Read More

 ... cms, blog or wiki?